 Welcome to the homepage for Dr. Dan Okamoto’s research group in the Department of Biological Science at Florida State University.

 We study population dynamics with a focus on exploited species of importance to coastal communities.
 We are broadly interested in how environment and species interactions regulate fluctuations in population dynamics and vital rates (i.e. recruitment and connectivity, growth, reproduction & mortality), and how such information can lead to more robust, equitable, and just natural resource management affects both ecosystems and people in space and time.
-Our research integrates field & laboratory experiments and field data with high-end statistical analysis and numerical models.
+Our research integrates mathematical modeling, Bayesian statistical analysis, field data, & laboratory experiments.

 We are fans of innovative, if not unorthodox, ways of solving problems…